GeeInUs/TrustedBankAutomation/README.md

 Testing is specification by design.
 Cucumber files should be written to drive tests.

 # Test Framework Stack
-  - ## SpecFlow
-    * For test Specification
-    * To run tests
-- Fluet Assertion
+  - ## Fluet Assertion
     * To verify Acceptance criteria
-- Git
+  - ## Git
     * For Source control

-- Selenium WEBDRIVER
+  - ## Selenium +  SpecFlow
-    * To drive UI testings
-- Chrome Browser
-    * App lication Under test will be driven on this
-- Java JDK
+    * Chrome Driver browser to drive Application Under Test
+    * For test Specification and to drive code implementation
     * To launch an instance of selenum server
-- Windows (Windows Server 2019 Datacenter)
+  - Windows (Windows Server)
-  * To host web aapplication
+   * IIS To host TrustedBank Aapplication
     * Framework and libarary references
 - SqlServer (Management.SqlIaaSAgent)
-  * Application Under Test data repositoty
+  * Hosting data repositoty

 # Test Execution
 I would prefer that solution in integrated to MS Azure for CI